overhide/overhide-ethereum/README.md

   ]
 ```

-Select the "Node: Nodemon" runtime configuration in *VSCode* and look for a "node" process matching the PID reported by the 'ctx_config' console log from the application.
+Select the "Node: Nodemon" runtime configuration in *VSCode* and look for a "node" process matching the PID reported by the 'ctx_config' console log from *overhide-ethereum*.

 Once you see a "Debugger attached." message in your *nodemon* shell you're in business.